robjen/Bright-Tech-Flip-Dot/README.md

 I have also won a controller on ebay so with a bit of luck that will give me more original messages and help me decode it further

+got the controller and 2 LED displays, starting to reverse engineer those too

 watch this space ...